apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gaza war: Hamas rebuffs Blinken blame for elusive ceasefire**
+**House votes to hold AG Merrick Garland in contempt of Congress**

-You can read more about it [here](https://www.bbc.com/news/articles/czrrw93g9xyo).
+You can read more about it [here](https://www.axios.com/2024/06/12/house-votes-merrick-garland-contempt-of-congress).

 ## Requirements
 - Python 3.8